 Extensive growth presents challenges to providing a range of housing sizes in the neighborhood.
-Aging residents, young families, and single professionals households would like to see smaller homes available for moderate prices, but growth and increasing market values have caused many
+Aging residents, young families, and single professionalshouseholds would like to see smaller homes available for moderate prices, but growth and increasing market values have caused many of the smaller older homes to be replaced by large homes.

 To counteract these market forces and provide additional small homes requires thoughtful planning.
-New, smaller home options could work in the neighborhood, provided they complement the single-family character of the neighborhood, and avoid unreasonably impacting existing homes-with decreased light, decreased privacy, increased traffic, increased on-street parking, decreased road safety, tree loss, and surface water management issues.
+New, smaller home options could work in the neighborhood, provided they complement the singlefamily character of the neighborhood, and avoid unreasonably impacting existing homes with decreased light, decreased privacy, increased traffic, increased on street parking, decreased road safety, tree loss, and surface water management issues.
 Smaller home options could include accessory dwelling units (ADUs), and smaller single-family homes.